-The employee's supervisor or the Executive Director or authorized designee may request a doctor's certification for any illness for which an employee requests sick leave, including family sick leave.
-Absences of three (3) or more days require a doctor's certification when returning to work.
+The employee's supervisor or the Executive Director or authorized designee may request a doctor's certification for any illness for which an employee requests sick leave, including family sick leave for absences more than three (3) days.

 C. Denial of Sick Leave Benefits